 - Mechanical damage.
 Microscopic tearing occurs in your muscles due to exertion during exercise.
 When this happens, the body responds by repairing and building more muscle.

-The prevailing wisdom was always that you had to hit the gym and start lifting weights if you wanted to get those gains.
+The prevailing wisdom was always that you had to hit the gym and start pounding the treadmill or lifting weights if you wanted to lose weight and get those gains.
 But the efficiency of resistance bands shows that you can perform at-home strength training and still get results.

 You don’t have to be a seasoned workout pro to start using training bands in your exercise regime.
 Here are some great resistance bands workouts to get you started.